imixs/imixs-cloud/doc/STORAGE.md

 ### The Longhorn-UI

 Longhorn comes with a UI web interface to monitor and administrate the cluster.

-You can create a ingress for the Longhorn UI with a traefik ingress route:
+To access the UI from you _Imixs-Cloud_ setup you have to create a ingress for the Longhorn UI with a traefik ingress route.
+Just edit the file management/longhorn/002-ingress.yml and replace {YOUR-DNS} with a DNS name pointing to your cluster and apply the ingress route:

 	kind: IngressRoute